NCAR/aiml-utils/aimlutils/hyper_opt/README.md

         + name: "lr"
         + low: 0.0000001
         + high: 0.01
+* log [optional]
+  + save_path: "path/to/data/log.txt"

+The subfields within "slurm" should mostly be familiar to you.
+Note that you need to supply the kernel that will be used.

-The subfields within the optuna field have the following functionality:
+The subfields within the "optuna" field have the following functionality:

 * name: The name of the study.
 * reload: Whether to continue using a previous study (True) or to initialize a new study (False).
 If your initial number of workers do not reach the number of trials and you wish to resubmit, set to True.